Hmeon/semantic-uplink-rpi5/docs/final/FINAL_EVALUATION.md

 ## 7) Final Interpretation
-Adaptive is objectively better than fixed_tau on the final logs in terms of the overall trade-off (lower AoI, acceptable rate, stable MAE).
-However, because AoI is still worse than periodic, the project does not yet meet the freshness goal in its success criteria.
-The next step should be aligning the LinUCB reward with receiver-side AoI and adding a real link condition signal.
+Adaptive is objectively better than fixed_tau on the final logs in terms of the overall trade-off (lower AoI, acceptable rate, stable MAE) and meets the revised goals (MAE within +10% vs fixed_tau, AoI +15% vs fixed_tau, rate -60% vs periodic, rate +50% max vs fixed_tau).
+AoI remains worse than periodic, which is acceptable under the MAE-first objective.
+If we want periodic-level freshness, align the LinUCB reward with receiver-side AoI and add a real link condition signal.

 ## 8) Applied Improvements (Post-Evaluation)
 The following fixes are now applied in code/config and require new runs: